IPK-BIT/divassociate/docs/usage.md

 ## Workflow Execution
 To execute the workflow, you need to provide the following inputs:

+- `samples`: The CSV file containing the germplasm IDs to use for the GWAS.
 - `vcf`: The VCF file to be transformed to PLINK format.
-- `miappe`: The MIAPPE file containing the phenotypic data.
+- `observations`: The CSV file containing the sample IDs and the observation values for the variable.
+Ordered the same as in `samples`
-- `variable`: The variable of interest in the MIAPPE file.
 - `outdir`: The directory where the results will be saved.

 Here is an example of how to execute the workflow: